 \section{Lexical Semantic Change}

-Concerning the characterization of change, we adopt in this survey the mainstream typology in linguistic literature for semantic change \cite{koch2016meaning,Blank2003Polysemy, HockJoseph2019Semantic}, (i) broadening and narrowing, (ii) amelioration and pejoration, and (iii) metonymization and metaphorization.
-Before starting our study on change characterization, we reviewed the works published on change identification.
-This is a well-developed topic that focuses on evaluating whether the meaning of a word has changed or not.
-Papers addressing change identification often claim the need for further understand and characterization of the type of change that occurred, but the current state of works on computational change characterization is unclear.
-This conclusion motivated the work presented in this paper and differentiate our survey from existing ones on \ac{lsc}.
+For the characterization of change, we adopt the mainstream linguistic typology for semantic change \citep{traugott2017semantic}: (i) broadening and narrowing, (ii) amelioration and pejoration, and (iii) metonymization and metaphorization.
+Before studying change characterization, we first review work on change \textit{identification}.
+This is a well-developed topic that focuses on evaluating whether a word's meaning has changed.
+Papers addressing change identification often state the need for further characterization of the type of change, but the state of computational change characterization remains unclear.
+This conclusion motivated the work presented in this paper and differentiates our survey from existing ones on \ac{lsc}.

-In the following subsections we present existing surveys dealing with the semantic change problem and identify the gaps of the current literature.
-Inspired by the definitions introduced in these studies, we propose our own typology of changes.
-The last section introduces the objectives of this survey and how we plan to address the gap in semantic change characterization in our future work.
+In the following subsections, we present existing surveys on the semantic change problem and identify gaps in the current literature.
+Inspired by their definitions, we propose our own typology of changes.
+The last subsection introduces the objectives of this survey and our plan to address the gap in semantic change characterization.